Demonology: Islam

 Zakariya al-Qazwini's Aja'ib al-Makhluqat mentions seven types of animals.
-The jinn are classified as an animal composed of fire and can appear in many forms.
+The jinn are classified as animals composed of fire and can appear in many forms.
 Among them, the angels are created from the light of fire, the jinn from a blaze of fire, and the devils from the smoke of fire.
 Satan is counted among these animals.
 They inhabited the earth before mankind.
 The German orientalist Almut Wieland-Karimi classified the Jinn in the ten most common categories mentioned in folklore literature: